-In addition to receiving a Grammy in 1982 for the single “Sexual Healing” and the Midnight Love album, Marvin is ranked sixth by Rolling Stone magazine on its list of the Greatest Singers of All Time and 18th among the Greatest Artists of All Time.
+Nominated for twelve Grammy Awards over the course of his career, Marvin won two in 1982 for the single “Sexual Healing.”
+Marvin is ranked sixth by Rolling Stone magazine on its list of the Greatest Singers of All Time and 18th among the Greatest Artists of All Time.
 He was inducted posthumously into the Rock and Roll Hall of Fame in 1987.

 In 1970, Marvin Gaye briefly dreamed of leaving his singing career to become a professional football player.
 Unfortunately for Marvin (but fortunately for the world) his try-out for the Detroit Lions was unsuccessful.
 He completed and released the groundbreaking album What’s Going On the following year.